briefercloud/briefer/docs/DEPLOYMENT.md

 Briefer deployments have the following components:

+- An [nginx](https://nginx.org) instance which routes traffic to the web and API services.
 - A web application that users will access in their browsers.
 - An API that the web application will talk to.
 - A database to store the data that users upload.